 Secure Telephone Identity Policy Administrator

-The STI Policy Administrator serves in a policy enforcement role and is entrusted by the Governance Authority to apply the rules and policies defined by the STI-GA to confirm that service providers are authorized to request certificates and to authorize STI Certification Authorities to Issue the certificates.
+The STI Policy Administrator serves in a policy enforcement role and is entrusted by the Governance Authority to apply the rules and policies defined by the STI-GA to confirm that Service Providers are authorized to request certificates and to authorize STI Certification Authorities to Issue the certificates.

+The STI-PA manages an active list of the approved STI-CAs in the form of their public key certificates.
+The SHAKEN defined STI verification services can use this public key certificate to validate the Trust Anchor of the digital signatures in the certificate.

-The STI-PA maintains a X.509 based PKI for digitally signing tokens, which represent the credentials and validation of SPIDs, that the SP will use for validation when requesting issuance of certificates from the STI-CA.
+The also STI-PA maintains an X.509 based PKI for digitally signing tokens, which represent the credentials and validation of SPIDs.
+The SP will provide a token for validation when requesting issuance of certificates from the STI-CA. The mechanism by which the SP acquires the token is described in section 6.3.5 .

-The trust model for SHAKEN defines the STI-PA as the Trust Anchor for a token based mechanism for validation of Service Providers (SP) within a specifically administered managed region (e.g. United States).
+The trust model for SHAKEN defines the STI-PA as the Trust Anchor, for this token based mechanism for validation of Service Providers (SP), within a specifically administered managed region (e.g. United States).
 For example, all certificates for the SP tokens in the United States would be associated with a single STI-PA Trust Anchor.
 Other countries could have a different Trust Anchor.

-The STI-PA manages an active list of the valid STI-CAs in the form of their public key certificates which the SHAKEN defined STI verification services can use to validate the Trust Anchor of the digital signatures in the certificate.

 Secure Telephone Identity Certification Authority

 In the X.509 model, the STI-CA serves as the root CA and the Trust Anchor of the PKI.
-In the North American telephone network, it is anticipated that the number of entities that would act as STI-CAs is a relatively limited number.
-However, this framework and architecture does not impose a specific limit.

-The STI-CA serves as a root CA or Trust Anchor of the PKI.
 The STI-CA provides the service of issuing valid STI certificates to the SP.
 There will be a number of STI-CAs, supporting specific or multiple SPs, depending upon the SP.
 It is also worth noting that although the STI Certification Authority and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal STI Certification Authority for their own use based on authority of the STI-PA.

+In the North American telephone network, it is anticipated that the number of entities that would act as STI-CAs is a relatively limited number.
+However, this framework and architecture does not impose a specific limit.
+The procedures for establishing STI-CAs that are authorized for creating STI certificates is outside the scope of this document - some initial considerations are provided in Appendix A.

 Service Provider